U.S. flag

 d.
 Public Safety Officers' Benefits ("PSOB")

 Congress amended the Public Safety Officers’ Benefits Act (42 U.S.C. § 3796) to provide that the benefits paid under the Act “shall be in addition to any other benefit that may be due from any other source, except . . . payments under the September 11th Victim Compensation Fund of 2001 . . .”
 Therefore, if PSOB has paid a benefit to the eligible victim, then the VCF will offset this amount.
-As shown in Table 7 on page 55, PSOB benefits are offset against the total award, including non-economic loss, whether they were awarded for death or disability.
+As shown in Table 10, PSOB benefits are offset against the total award, including non-economic loss, whether they were awarded for death or disability.

 If you have applied or plan to apply to PSOB Programs for a September 11th-related injury, you should note the PSOB application in the Collateral Offsets section of the claim form.